hunter-college-ossd-spr-2020/project-evaluation/godot_evaluation.md

 1. Is there a CONTRIBUTING document?
 If so, how easy to read and understand is it?

 Yes, it includes instructions on how to report a bug, and contribute through a pull request.
-It is easy to read and understand.
+It is clear and thorough.

 <br>